fire2a/FireScars/README.md

 # Automatic_Fire_Scars_Mapping
-## Project on automatic recognition of fire scars using LANDSAT's satellite imagery applying the U-Net model
+### Project on automatic recognition of fire scars using LANDSAT's satellite imagery applying the U-Net model

+### Abstract

+Wildfires are a critical problem among the last years worldwide due to their consequences, such as the carbon footprint, besides other ecological, economic and social impacts.
+Correspondingly, studying the affected areas is necessary, mapping every fire scar, typically using satellite data.
+In this paper, we propose a Deep Learning (DL) automate approach, using the U-Net model and Landsat imagery, that could become a straightforward automate alternative.
+Thus, two models were evaluated, each trained with a dataset with a different class balance, produced by cropping the input images to different sizes, to a determined and variable size: 128 and AllSizes (AS), including a better and worse class balance respectively.
+The testing results using 195 represen- tative images of the study area: Dice Coefficient (DC)=0.93, Omission error (OE)=0.086 and Commission Error (CE)=0.045- for AS, and DC=0.86, OE=0,12 and CE=0,12 for 128, proving that a better balanced dataset results on a better performance.

+### Material and Methods

 Two specific datasets were constructed from The Landscape Fire Scars Database, to evaluate the performance using different image sizes.